buildstar-online/unity-webgl-nginx/README.md

-# unity-webgl-nginx
+# Unity WebGL Template Repo

-Deploy a Unity3D WebGL build using Nginx
+Deploy a Unity3D WebGL build on Docker, Docker-Compose, or Kubernetes using Nginx.